Connormgs/Simply-ITGMania/README.md

 # Simply ITGMania
 Simply ITG for ITGMania.
 If you run into any problems or want things changed let me know.
+The theme is constantly being updated so if you run into bugs there's a chance they'll be fixed within a few days of you encountering them.

+Huge thanks to jose_varela for making the SM5 ITG2 theme and helping me out with a few issues along the way.

-Big thanks to sheepychris, Ian Underwood, jose_varela and teejusb for helping me solve problems with this theme.
+Big thanks to sheepychris, Ian Underwood, and teejusb for helping me solve problems with this theme.

 Big thanks to hata, kit and defektive for testing the theme and identifying bugs for me to fix.